vmware/singleton/content/en/docs/overview/singleton-sdk/Angular Client Introduction/data-initialization.md

 ##### **Non-blocking loading**

-The page is updated by asynchronous requesting data from the VIP service.
+The page is updated by asynchronous requesting data from the singleton service.
 If the data load failed, the UI will show the source string instead.

 **Pros**: Will not block application start.<br/>
 **Cons**: If the data load slowly, UI will display blank in a short period of time.